 2. How much does it cost?

-The main three pricing factors are: the number of people traveling with you; the type and size of yacht; and seasonal demand.
+The main three pricing factors are the number of people traveling with you; the type and size of the yacht; and seasonal demand.
 An early start to your planning helps mitigate it all.
 Here are a couple of client examples that illustrate the range of possibilities.

 Example D): “Skipper your Own” is called Bareboat” charters.
-You do all the crewing, cooking, cleaning and are totally responsible for the yacht you have chosen to charter.
-Sample Caribbean bareboats: Click link for more information.
+You do all the navigating, cooking, and cleaning and are totally responsible for the yacht you have chosen to charter.
+Sample Caribbean bareboats: Click the link for more information.